RodrigoSarmento/ros_autonomous_robot/applications/README.md

 You can change the ARUCO marker dict in >> slam>> marker_finder.cpp >> "	marker_detector_.setDictionary("ARUCO_MIP_36h12", 0);"
 marker_finder_saver.cpp will find markers and save it id and position, it needs camera parameters, markers size, 'marker_saver.txt' and a ros rgb topic.
 To save all markers for use after, use the program "marker_goal" and type s.
+This program is only going to save markers closer than 4m in order to resuce error detection in low cost cameras.
+If you want to change the range, you can do it in marker_finder.cpp "setMarkerPointPosesGlobal" functino

 by default it will use "camera/rgb/image_raw", if you want to use an equivalente topic just type when launch the program as "./motion_estimator camera/rgb/image_color